robertsbaer/robertsbaer/README.md

 - 🍷 Spent **25 years in Burgundy** crafting wine – ask me about Pinot Noir!
 - 💬 Ask me about **React, React Native, Supabase, Chrome extensions, SUPABASE, GraphQL**.

+## 📚 What I’m Learning
+- Programming with Three.js
+- Level design & scripting in Unreal Engine
+- Cyber Security

 ## 🚀 Featured Projects
 | Project | What it does | Tech |
 |---------|--------------|------|